 It’s great to live next to Holmebrook Valley Park and Linacre – they’re both really relaxing spots where I like to run or walk.
 Inspired by Dom to take up running in 2013, I now enjoy taking part in local races and my husband and I were very proud to compete our first half marathon in Chesterfield last year.

-Chatsworth is an amazing attraction to have on our doorstep and last year I had a very memorable birthday at their summer garden party and firework display.
+Chatsworth is an amazing attraction to have on our doorstep and I remember having a very memorable birthday at their summer garden party and firework display.

 I also enjoy going to the Winding Wheel and the Pomegranate Theatre as well as eating out with friends and family.